dmlc/gluon-nlp/tools/docker/README.md

 Our current batch job dockers are in 747303060528.dkr.ecr.us-east-1.amazonaws.com/gluon-nlp-1.
 To update the docker:
-- Update the Dockerfile as described above
+- Build the docker image, or update the Dockerfile as described above
-- Make sure docker and docker-compose, as well as the docker python package are installed.
 - Export the AWS account credentials as environment variables
 - CD to the same folder as the Dockerfile and execute the following: